 Abbey Willard- Local Foods Administrator, Vermont Agency of Agriculture Abbey.Willard@state.vt.us, (802) 272-2885

-Challenge: Create a short format video, under 10 minutes long, that conveys your love for a Vermont farmers’ market.
-Videos should creatively and compellingly encourage viewers to visit their farmers’ markets.
+Create a short format video, under 10 minutes long, that conveys your love for a Vermont farmers' market farmer or vendor.
+Videos should creatively and compellingly encourage viewers to support farmers throughout the state of Vermont.

 Here you can view our annual Farmer's market report and conclusions, as well as special projects related to farmers' markets, including the results of the 2010 Vermonters poll and a pricing study that NOFA Vermont is conducting.

 NOFA Vermont administers an annual survey collecting information from farmers' markets across Vermont.